wtsi-hgi/beamer-scaffold/README.md

   you shouldn't have to mess with this.

-* Your presentation's title page set up (title, author, etc.) is defined in `frontMatter.tex`: Edit this appropriately.
+* Your presentation's title page set up (title, author, etc.) is defined in `setup/frontMatter.tex`: Edit this appropriately.

 * Slides must be `.tex` files within the `slides` directory.
 They are collated automatically by the build system in lexicographical order,